 Anchor in 10 metres east off the small offshore island.
 This is the island’s principal port and town, as well as being the business and administrative centre.

-The bigger passenger vessels arrive here, linking the island to Koh Samui and the mainland. the town has retained its character with wooden shophouses and many small restaurants.
+The bigger passenger vessels arrive here, linking Koh Phangan to Koh Samui and the mainland.
+The town has retained its character with wooden shophouses and many small restaurants.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.